openshift-cs/commons.openshift.org/CONTRIBUTING.md

 ## Adding Gathering Pages and Videos

 Gathering pages summarizing information about a particular event can be generated automatically, based on information provided in the `/data/gatherings.yml` file.
 Details of the gathering event, sponsors and speakers are separated into three groups, explained below with in-line (comments in brackets).
 If not stated otherwise, the attribute is required and cannot be omitted for the page generation.
-However, if there are too many details omitted, the page may look plain; make sure to always check that the page is build to your liking, with the data provided in `gatherings.yml`.
+However, if there are too many details omitted, the page may look plain; make sure to always check that the page is built to your liking, with the data provided in `gatherings.yml`.

 **Gatherings**
 Most data about individual event pages is stored here: